-DynaHEALTH is a European Horizon 2020 funded research project focused on healthy and active ageing through reducing the risks of obesity and type 2 diabetes, and promoting social functioning and a longer working life.Our objectives
+DynaHEALTH was a European Horizon 2020 funded research project, running from April 2015 to March 2019, focused on healthy and active ageing through reducing the risks of obesity and type 2 diabetes.

-Estimates suggest in 2008 over 50% of both men and women in the WHO European Region were overweight, and 23% of women and 20% of men were obese*
+In 2016 it is estimated that over 60% of adults in the WHO European Region were overweight, and 27% of women and 23% of men were obese*